kylebarron/stata_kernel/docs/src/using_jupyter/emacs-org-mode.md

 ## Caveats
 1. Emacs Org Mode will not currently display `html` output from the `%head` or `%help` magics.
 Try using the code block option `:display text/plain`
-2. Some graphical output will not display export correctly.
-The problem and solution are described in the installation instruction link.
+2. Some graphical output will not export correctly.
+The problem and solution are described in the link below.

 Further features and usability tips are discussed in this [blog post](https://rlhick.people.wm.edu/posts/stata_kernel_emacs.html).